FAQS: Mundesley Coastal Management Scheme

 Some localised beach closures will be necessary while the rock is unloaded.

-Can we get between rock and cliff once the work is complete?
+Can we get between the rocks and cliff once the work is complete?

 Yes, but caution should be used when walking near the cliffs due to the risk of cliff falls.

-Following the scheme's completion, will there be access to the beach at the bottom of Cardiac Hill access steps?
+Will there be access to the beach at the bottom of Cardiac Hill access steps after the scheme is completed?

 Access steps over the revetment will be available.